-- Hold four MSG meetings that are open to the public and facilitated by a neutral third party (EITI Requirement 1); - Discuss and prioritize options for project level reporting, tax disclosure, and contextual information requirements (EITI Requirements 2 and 3); - Work with the Independent Administrator as agreed in the Terms of Reference to ensure a reporting template, Reconciliation Report and 2015 USEITI Report consistent with the EITI requirements (EITI Requirements 5 and 6); - Continue to refine and implement a 2015 Communications and Outreach plan (EITI Principles of transparency, accountability and engagement); - Engage and collaborate on options for State and Tribal outreach and opt-in processes (EITI Requirement 4); and - Enhance and maintain an on-line, interactive data portal for federal natural resource revenue contextual information and the ONRR unilateral disclosure that captures 100% of Department of the Interior "in scope" revenues.
+- Review and Affirm the MSG charter; - Hold three MSG meetings that are open to the public and facilitated by a neutral third party (EITI Requirement 1); - Prepare the 2016 Annual Activity report; - Work with the Independent Administrator as agreed in the Terms of Reference to ensure the Reconciliation Report and 2016 USEITI Report are consistent with the EITI requirements (EITI Requirements 5 and 6); - Continue to refine and implement a 2016 Communications and Outreach plan (EITI Principles of transparency, accountability and engagement);

+Enhance and maintain an on-line, interactive data portal for federal natural resource revenue contextual information and the ONRR unilateral disclosure that captures 100% of Department of the Interior "in scope" revenues.
 The publicly sourced narrative and unilateral disclosure are significant improvements to the information that is currently available to the public (EITI Requirement 6).